Wombat (TV series): Awards

 The show received four consecutive Logie Awards for Most Popular Children's Program from 1987 to 1990.
 It also won a United Nations Media Peace Award for the 1988 Bicentennial Special.
 In addition, Agro won a Penguin Award from the Television Society of Australia.

 Some of the cast went on to appear in the similar themed Totally Wild.
-Agro himself went on to host Agro's Cartoon Connection and The Super Sunday Show.
+Agro went on to host Agro's Cartoon Connection and The Super Sunday Show.